-Jazz at Wolfson Presents at Miami Dade College is proud to be the longest continuously running jazz series in Miami-Dade County.
-This yearlong program, which is open to the public, offers musical performances to students and music lovers in the community.
-The series was founded by jazz studies professor Dr. Michael Di Liddo and inspired by MDC’s Lunchtime Lively Arts concert series of the1970s.
+Jazz at Wolfson Presents at Miami Dade College is proud to be the longest continuously running free jazz series in Miami-Dade County.
+This yearlong program, which is open to the public, offers musical performances to students and music lovers of all ages.
+The series was founded by jazz studies professor Dr. Michael Di Liddo and inspired by MDC's Lunchtime Lively Arts concert series of the1970s.

 "When we began, the idea was to offer something to the jazz students that they weren't getting from our classes," Di Liddo said.
 In addition to studying jazz, he thought it was important for students to experience quality jazz performances and receive input from jazz musicians active in performance careers.
 "The best way I saw that happening was to bring jazz artists to the campus to perform and give workshops to our students."

 Jazz at Wolfson Presents has featured live performances by many world-renowned jazz artists since its inception, including bassist and Jazz Humanitarian Award winner Rufus Reid; four-time Grammy-nominated guitarist Mike Stern; National Endowment for the Arts Jazz Master saxaphonist James Moody and Jamey Aebersold, saxophonist and National Endowment for the Arts Jazz Master.